signalfx/tracing-examples/docs/early-access/README.md

 `<that machine>:8080/v2/event` if you want to use one Smart Gateway for everything.

+It is recommended you compress your span payloads.
+Content-Encoding of `gzip` is supported by the Smart Gateway.

 #### Instance sizing

 Recommended instance sizing to run the Smart Gateway are as follows, based